On the Resistance of Nearest Neighbor to Random Noisy Labels: Theoretical Analysis

-if $k=k(n)\to \infty$ and $k/n\to0$ as $n\to\infty$.
-As can be seen, the classification error of $k$-nearest neighbor is biased at most $\Pr_{\x\sim\D_X}[\x\in\A_0]$ from the Bayes error $R_D^*$ in the asymptotic convergence.
-Hence, $k$-nearest neighbor is robust enough to classify most examples correctly, expect for examples in $\A_0$, whose labels are totally misled.

-This theorem could motivate us to design effective strategies to deal with examples in $\A_0$, and simultaneously classify the others by utilizing the robustness of $k$-nearest neighbor, which will be shown in Section~\ref{sec:alg}.
+As can be seen, the classification error of \(k\)-nearest neighbor is biased at most \(\Pr_{\x\sim\D_X}[\x\in\A_0]\) from the Bayes error \(R_D^*\) in the asymptotic convergence.
+Hence, \(k\)-nearest neighbor is robust enough to classify most examples correctly, except for examples in \(\A_0\), whose labels are totally misled.
+This motivates us to design effective strategy to tackle \(\A_0\), which will be shown in Section~\ref{sec:alg}.

-For symmetric noises $\tau_+=\tau_-$, we have $\A_0=\emptyset$ from Eqn.~\eqref{eq:tmp000}, which implies the consistency of $k$-nearest neighbor.
-Actually, we can provide a stronger theorem, and the detailed proof is presented in Appendix B. \begin{theorem} For $k\geq8$ and $\tau_-=\tau_+=\tau$, we have
+For symmetric noises \(\tau_+=\tau_-\), we have \(\A_0=\emptyset\) from Eqn.~\eqref{eq:tmp000}, which proves the consistency of \(k\)-nearest neighbor.
+Actually, we can further provide a stronger theorem, and the detailed proof is presented in Section~\ref{sec:pf:thm:noiknn}. \begin{theorem} For \(k\geq8\) and \(\tau_-=\tau_+=\tau\), we have